Design map-based visualizations

 2. For Input Features, choose High_Blood_Level_Results.

-3. In the first row of Geometry Attributes, in the Field (Existing or New) box, type Latitude.
+3. Under Geometry Attributes, for Field (Existing or New), type Latitude.

 Field (Existing or New) set to Latitude

-This will add a new field to the attribute table, once the tool runs, to store the latitude values for each point.
+This will add a new field to the attribute table to store the latitude values for each point.

 Point y-coordinate selected for the Latitude field

-The y-coordinate value from each point will be added in the Latitude field.
+The y-coordinate value from each point will be added to the Latitude field.

-5. In the second row of Geometry Attributes, in the Field (Existing or New) box, type Longitude.
+5. In the second row, for Field (Existing or New), type Longitude.
+For Property, choose Point x-coordinate.

 Coordinate Format set to Decimal Degrees